How To Make Arancello (Orangecello)

 - The Aperol Spritz Syrup is made by reducing Aperol and prosecco until syrup consistency.

-We have a few classic cocktails like the Old Fashioned Cocktail and the Lemon Drop Martini.
+We have classic cocktails like the Old Fashioned Cocktail and the Lemon Drop Martini.

 Or you might be in the mood to try one of our Tiki Cocktails like the Classic Trader Vic’s Mai Tai or the Royal Hawaiian Mai Tai.
 My two favorites are the Pineapple Martini and the Blue Hawaii Cocktail.

-Every time I make this recipe I end up with a tone of leftover oranges.
-So what are you going to do with all of those oranges?
+Every time I make this recipe, I end up with a ton of leftover oranges.
+So, what are you going to do with all of those oranges?

-The easiest thing to do with leftover oranges is to freeze the juice in an ice cube tray and save it to add to sauces.
+The easiest thing to do with leftover oranges is to freeze the juice in an ice cube tray and save it to add to sauces or use them to make on-the-fly mimosas by adding a few orange juice cubes to a champagne flute and then topping them with champagne.

 Orangecello Recipe